Chartered certified accountant

 There are also opportunities to take on higher-level responsibilities within a finance department or move into a more strategic business development role.

 If you work in private practice, it's possible to gain a partnership after 10 to 15 years.
-In commerce, you may take on higher responsibilities within a finance department or move into a more strategic business development role, depending on your professional interests and experience.
+In commerce, you may take on senior responsibilities within a finance department or move into a more strategic business development role, depending on your professional interests and experience.

 The ACCA Qualification covers a broad syllabus that includes both finance and strategic business management skills.
 This means you can transfer your knowledge and skills into different job roles and business areas, including business management or consultancy.
-You could also go on to set up your own business.

 Alternative careers